200 Hour Yoga Teacher Training

 Techniques Training and Practice | 100 hours

 Includes asanas, pranayamas, kriyas, chanting, mantra, meditation and other traditional yoga techniques.
 These hours must be a mix between: 1) analytical training in how to teach and practice the techniques and 2) guided practice of the techniques themselves.
 Both areas must receive substantial emphasis.
-View a complete list of Asana taught in our 200 Hour Yoga Teacher Training.
+View the list of Asana taught in 200 Hour Yoga Teacher Training.

 Teaching Methodology | 25 hours